openshift/route-monitor-operator/TESTS.md

+# Testing

-The tests suite here starts with a standard of gomock and ginkgo
+The test suite here starts with a standard of gomock and ginkgo

 for a basic understanding of these refer to:

 - [ginkgo's website](https://onsi.github.io/ginkgo/)
 - [uber-go/mock](https://github.com/uber-go/mock)